innopolis-devops/labs/app_purescript/PURESCRIPT.md

 ### Cons

 - Not easy to learn by following the [guide](https://purescript-halogen.github.io/purescript-halogen/index.html)
-- Maintained by only a few persons -> vulnerable
+- Maintained by only a few persons -> uses some old vulnerable Node packages

 ## Linters, checkers, formatters